opencog/sensory/DesignNotes-E.md

 language?
 The answer is "not very easily".
 The signature declarations along are insanely complicated and tedious.
 Building up the wiring system desired in part (4) will be a huge and complex task.
-And given the requied expenditure of effort, the question is "why bother?"
+And given the required expenditure of effort, the question is "why bother?"

 The answer is that I want to be able to build such processing pipelines using whiz-bangy higher-level algorithms.
 Some hand-wavey intersection